 Though the figures on a totem pole sometimes create a story line leading from the top downward, poles weren’t meant to be "read" in the usual sense of the word.
 Instead, each symbol, each face, is a reminder of a story perhaps thousands of years old that echoed in the carver’s mind and took shape as he worked.
 Some are easy to recognize—raven, eagle, whale.
 Others are less clear.
 For example, a tongue extended symbolizes the transfer of wisdom through speech.

 "Traditionally the story of the pole was told at the potlatch or celebration that was held when it was first erected," Jackson says.
 "After that, the story became a tool to educate the younger people of that clan and would be retold to them periodically."

 It is true that different people might tell it somewhat differently, depending on their focus.
 Just looking at a pole doesn’t necessarily tell you the story, but if you have an idea of what the story is, the carvings will remind you.
 The stories are traditional; some have survived, while others have been lost.

 Still, totem poles connect the past to what lies ahead.
 Jackson’s son, Stephen, whose first major work, a pole honoring the Auk tribe, stands in the Mount Roberts Tramway building on Juneau’s waterfront, notes, "Art forms evolve, but they are still about us, in the present looking forward and backward, trying to find what will help us create things of beauty and relevance."

 With artists preserving carving traditions and blazing new trails in the medium, it’s easy to believe there will always be places to walk through the forests where faces rise from the mist.

-This article was first published in May 2008.
+This article was first published in May 2008 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.